Repositoir/project-system/README.md

 ### Description

 This is the repository for all relevant documentation for Project System.
-(More description to be added)
+All code that was used for the demo can be found in the `final_code` directory.
+Other documents such as design, PCB files are also present.

 ### Members
 - Aritra Biswas